ASilins/SEP3-Project/README.md

 cd directoryName
 ```

-To speed up the process you can also use forward slash '/' to go threw multiple directories
+To speed up the process you can also use forward slash '/' to go through multiple directories

 ```shell
 cd directoryName/anotherDirecoryName